 Even those who are in always fun kind of job positions, either it’s full-time graphic design freelancing, event planning or being a race car driver (I mean, literally, WHATEVER), can be willing to make some kind of a side project happen.

 It’s rarely easy to find any free time in our already busy schedules – it’s either work, kids, loved ones or yoga, it’s all booked up.
 So I’ve taken on a challenge to offer you several options on how you really CAN find time for a side project!

 How to find time for a side project?

 First, rethink – do you REALLY need this NOW?

-Everyone is SUPER busy these days and overall – in this century.
+Everyone is SUPER busy these days.
 If you don’t have time AT ALL, then just don’t do it.
 It’s impossible to find time for side project if you can’t get rid of what’s already on your table.

 Reconsider what’s already on your plate

 You know – for every ”no”, you can say ”yes” to something else.
 This is the time when you can review all of your priorities and planned tasks.
 Maybe there are still some ”no’s” to be told!
 And I bet there is!